 ssh -F ssh_config other.host.behind.bastion

-And now ansible.cfg:
+And now for ansible.cfg:

 [defaults]